bibanon/android-development-codex/General/ADC-Introduction.md

 Remember, **If you don't fully understand the implications, don't do it.**

+## Principles of the Codex

+I have been compiling the [Android Development Codex](https://github.com/bibanon/android-development-codex/wiki), a complete, monolithic, and community editable guide to the any device I could get my hands on, taking users all the way from unlocking to customization.

+The codex will also give readers a few tips and tricks for troubleshooting common problems (so they don't have to wade through 900 posts to find the answer), and general guides to cool mods that can be made on the phone.
+Perhaps we could even teach people to create modifications to keep the community going.

+The Android Development Codex is based on six principles:

+* **Everything must be in the guide.** We need customized "beginning to end" guides that give the user everything it takes to mod a device and deal with problems afterwards.
+If any newbie asks, it's clear; just *Read The F--king Codex*.
+As stated above, the XDA Wiki failed because it only linked to the forum, making it no more useful than a forum sticky.
+* **Mark or fix outdated information ASAP.** Outdated information is the biggest issue with the status quo on XDA; at best, it won't work, and the new guy will come crying to the forums.
+At worst, devices will be bricked, leading to intense mobs of angry noobs.
+With a monolithic guide, as soon as new developments occur, we can post it in the Codex as a warning to all, and change the method if needed.
+* **No redundant information.** There could be thousands of devices by the time we get to a finished state, and much of that info is exactly the same.
+This leads to duplication of work, and eventually outdated info.
+Examples are things like ClockworkMod instructions, Glossaries, and general OS mods.
+The Codex should consolidate as many mods as possible into general guides, and for things like glossaries and recovery instructions, Mediawiki-style templates should be used to pull them in.
+* **One customized guide for every device family.** Every device is special in some way.
+The XDA Developers Book is great, but even the most general of rooting guides cannot tackle the thousands of unique circumstances that exist in every device.
+Rooting, Unlocking, Downgrading, and other unique things are under this umbrella.
+* **Always provide a manual method.** Automatic "one-click" roots are great, but manufacturers are always out to patch the latest method.
+If we don't know how to do it by hand, we can't really find much of a solution.
+* **Ensure that all required files are accessible and stay accessible.** Eventually, all good things must come to an end, and when people are no longer around to sweep the grounds, link rot sets in.
+This is very, very bad; one of the archives could contain a vital rooting program, and there would be no way to recover it.
+Just remember the fall of Megaupload.
+Always have multiple mirrors for every file, and perhaps archive everything into the Internet Archive when the community is gone.

 ## Why make a monolithic guide?
 Just go to the forums.

 There are three reasons for creating one unified guidebook: